File Reader#

 Other input data#

-The File Reader should be able to read any datasets that have been previously saved by the GUI (v0.6.0+).
-If you make a recording that is not compatible with the File Reader for some reason, please send a message to support@open-ephys.org.
+The File Reader should be able to read any datasets that have been previously saved by the GUI (v0.5.0+).
+If you make a recording that is not compatible with the File Reader for some reason, please send a message to support@open-ephys.org for conversion assistance.